-Topic Areas: Considerations for Autistic Populations
+Topic Areas: Considerations for Autistic and Neurodivergent Populations Across the Lifespan

 Content Area: Speech-Language Pathology

-The Considerations for Autistic Populations Topic Committee is dedicated to addressing crucial issues related to autistic individuals and is committed to curating a convention program that serves to inform a community of professionals and students who serve, and/or are vested in autistic populations.
+The Considerations for Autistic Populations and Neurodivergent Populations Across the Lifespan Topic Committee is dedicated to addressing crucial issues related to autistic and neurodivergent individuals and is committed to curating a convention program that serves to inform a community of professionals and students who serve, and/or are vested in autistic and neurodivergent populations.
+(Note: Intentional use of identity-first language in this description, following recent reports, such as Bottema-Beutel et al., 2021; however, proposals may differ in use of identity-person-first language.
+Brief explanation of language choice would be useful).

-Proposals appropriate for submission to this topic area include those focused on aligning the most current research, evidence-based interventions and clinical strategies and supports for working with autistic persons, as well as understanding their diverse lived experiences across the lifespan, in all aspects of life.
-These include, but are not limited to language learning and use, communication, social interaction and relationships, and life skills.
-Emphasis will be on improving quality of life outcomes across all ages and all persons.
-Content areas might include assessment and service provision, including acknowledging the importance of culturally responsive practices agency, advocacy, and initiatives to reduce stigma, increase understanding and support, and promote neurodiversity affirming perspectives.
-(Note: Intentional use of identity-first language; see Gernsbacher, 2017 for full discussion.)
+Proposals appropriate for submission to this topic area include those focused on aligning the most current research, evidence-based interventions and clinical strategies, and supports for working with autistic and neurodivergent persons, and understanding their diverse lived experiences across the lifespan.
+These include, but are not limited to: language learning and use, communication, social interaction and relationships.
+Topics may include assessment and service provision, including acknowledging the importance of person-center approaches, agency, advocacy, and initiatives to reduce stigma, increase understanding, and promote neurodiversity affirming perspectives.

 Research

-• Theoretical models of autism
+• Theoretical models of autism and neurodivergence

-• Neurobiology of autism
+• Neurobiology of autism neurodivergence

-• Sensory processing disorders associated with autism
+• Sensory processing, profiles, and sensitivities associated with autism and neurodivergence

 • Co-occuring conditions, including mental health